A chess reference.

 Does the adventure of Harry Potter and the Dark Lord read as a viable chess analogy?

 By the end of HBP I didn’t see a lot of evidence for it.
-As pervading as the association with chess might have been over the course of the 3-Year summer, as the series had progressed, we even seemed to even be getting less and less attention drawn to any games of wizard’s chess being played in the background.
+As pervading as the association with chess might have seemed over the course of the 3-Year summer, as the series progressed, we even appeared to even be getting less and less attention drawn to games of wizard’s chess being played in the background.

 And yet, by the end of HBP we’d also all realized that once something occurs in this series, it seemed to be exponentially more likely to recur than not.
 And we had been given a major chess moment back in year 1.
 (Which I think, in retrospect was no more than an indication that Rowling had fallen in love with the idea of the live chess game in PS/SS, and in order to have it, one of the kids had to be good at chess.
 At that point of the series she still had enough restraint not to have her little self-insert Hermione be the one to shepherd the trio all the way through the Labyrinth by herself.)